No, “Hustlers” is Not Empowering for Women

 Hustlers is a story about a Robin Hood-esque group of strippers who steal from rich men.
 Jennifer Lopez, the actress portraying the leader of this group in the movie, said: “It’s a nightmare thinking about being up there.
 I’m exposing myself, let’s say, in a way, emotionally and physically more than I’ve ever done in a movie . . . it just makes me nervous.”

 It makes us nervous too.
-Here’s why: this movie minimizes and makes light of the trials that women face in strip clubs, completely ignoring the very real harms of this type of work.
+Here’s why: this movie minimizes and makes light of the trials that women face in strip clubs, completely ignoring the very real harms experienced by persons in the sex trade.

 The Reality Of Strip Clubs